qhajdari/BookAlgorithm/README.md

 ## Description
-**BookAlgorithm** BookAlgorithm is a book recommendation system developed in **Haskell**.
+**BookAlgorithm** is a book recommendation system developed in **Haskell**.
 This project uses simple models to suggest books based on user ratings and preferences.
 It applies fundamental concepts of functional programming to manage books, recommend titles based on genres and ratings, and perform various book-related queries.

 This project showcases the use of: